Time to dive into that camera menu and try out some new tricks. Here are five little features that you should be using on your DSLR.

 Manual White Balance

-If you shoot RAW, you are probably aware that one of it's main benefits is that you can adjust white balance freely in post production without harming your image.
+If you shoot RAW (and you really should be), you're probably aware that one of its main benefits is the ability to adjust white balance afterwards in post production without harming your image.
 Whilst the camera does a decent job of guessing the correct colour temperature in auto WB mode, it can and does get it wrong.
 This is where you want to take control and set it manually, ensuring a neutral white in your images.

 The trick to this is using a grey card, photographing the card under the same lighting situations that you will be using for your subject.

 You will require a card that is 18% grey.
 These are available for a few dollars from camera stores or online.

 Now there are two ways you can do this.
 You can shoot a picture of the card with the camera set to AWB, and then later in your image editor, select the grey card with the colour picker.
 This will change that image to the correct colour temperature, which you can then use that value for all subsequent images.

 Another method is to take a shot of the grey card filling the entire frame, and then instruct the camera itself to switch over to using that colour temperature for all further shots.

 Canon - Take a shot of grey card filling the entire frame.
 Goto Menu-Custom WB and select grey card image.
 Then ensure under the white balance menu that it is set to 'Custom'.
 You should see an icon with a dot and two triangles.

 Nikon - Press and hold the WB (White Balance) button and change the dial to 'PRE'.
 Press and hold the WB button again till the words 'PRE' start flashing on the LCD screen.
 Whilst it is still flashing, take a shot of your grey card.
 The camera will now use this new colour balance .

 Getting the right exposure is the most important aspect of photography.
 Camera meters have to contend with highlight and shadow information to make the best choice of exposure based on what it's looking at.